-Contracts form the backbone of many business dealings in the Huntingdon Valley area.
+Contracts form the backbone of many business dealings in the Langhorne area.
 Unfortunately, sometimes one party does not meet their obligations under the contract, to the detriment of the other party.
 When this happens, the aggrieved party may want to pursue a breach of contract claim.
 The following is an overview of some types of damages that may be sought when a contract is breached.

 One type of financial compensation a person may seek when a contract is breached are compensatory damages.
 Compensatory damages are meant to put the aggrieved party in the position they would be in if the breach had not happened.